.

 Yaowarat Road in Bangkok Chinatown

-Try specialities like khao kha moo (braised pork leg with peanuts), kua gai (coal-roasted chicken noodles), Chinese chive cakes, satay skewers marinated in turmeric and pineapple vinegar, and patongo (Thai-Chinese doughnuts) with pandan custard.
-Tours typically last four hours and include stops at century-old vendors, wholesale markets, and Michelin-recommended eateries.
-Guides explain the cultural significance of each dish and the Thai-Chinese immigrant history that shaped Bangkok’s culinary landscape.
+Expect dishes like khao kha moo (braised pork leg), kua gai (charcoal-roasted chicken noodles), Chinese chive cakes, satay, and patongo (Thai-Chinese doughnuts) with pandan custard.
+Tours last about 4 hours and include stops at century-old vendors and Michelin-recommended stalls.
+Guides explain what you’re eating and the history of Thai-Chinese food in Bangkok.

 Read More!